 Treating them all the same is lazy.
 It's also expensive.

-When you segment by behavior, when you diagnose before you prescribe, when you match your message to actual intent, recovery rates go up.
-Not by a little.
-By a lot.
+When you segment by behavior, when you diagnose before you prescribe, when you match your message to actual intent, recovery rates improve.
+When you fix the structural problems — surprise shipping costs, poor mobile checkout, forced account creation — fewer people abandon in the first place.

 This isn't about sending more emails.
 It's about sending the right message to the right person at the right time based on what they actually did, not what you assume they want.